EmiliaGenadieva/real-estate-price-prediction/data_acquisition/README.md

 # Real Estate Price Prediction
-    > This part of the project was completed in a team.
+    This part of the project was completed in a team.
+This readme file is adjusted accordingly to offer code for completing the challenge of data aquisition.
+How to assemble the different text files and shape the data in the form we are requested.
 ## Description
     We are given the task to collect a certain amount of data from a website:
    - Locality